RobRich999/Chromium_Clang/README.md

 Builds marked with the "+avx512" tag require processors with AVX512 instruction set support.

-Builds marked with the "+amd_znver2" tag are AVX2 builds tuned for the AMD Zen 2 processor microarchitecture.

 Builds marked with the "+fma" tag require processors with FMA instruction set support.

 Builds marked with the "+sse2" tag (deprecated) require processors with SSE2 instruction set support.
 AVX support is not required.

 Builds marked with the "+sse3" tag (deprecated) require processors with SSE3 instruction set support.
 AVX support is not required.

+Builds marked with the "+amd_znver2" (deprecated) tag are AVX2 builds tuned for the AMD Zen 2 processor microarchitecture.

 *SSE3 support is the Chromium project's own minimum SIMD requirement on x86 platforms as of v89 builds.*